 9. Solomon Islands – 20,000 visitors

-This group of islands north west of Australia shares a border and heritage with Papua New Guinea.
-The country, like others in the Pacific, is a treasure trove of WWII relics and wrecks and diving.
+This group of islands north west of Australia shares a border and quite a lot of heritage with Papua New Guinea.
+The Solomon Islands, like others in the Pacific, are a treasure trove of WWII relics and wrecks and diving.
 Spending a week there is a great way to have a taste for real South Pacific life.
 The infrastructure is bare to say the least and there are very few tourists.
 Once you drive out of Honiara for five kilometers you will hit paths instead of paved roads.
 The islands of Gizo are stunning.
 The waters so clear, with so little development, you can see turtles from the jetty of your hotel.

 Fun fact about the Solomon Islands: When I flew from Honiara to Gizo, the airport was filled with people sobbing.
 I was not sure why everyone was so sad.
 Until a coffin was brought in and into the plane.
 As the country is eminently isolated and made of islands, islanders have to fly their deceased by plane.
 Locals also believe in ghosts and, while I was there, the newspaper reported a ghost sighting.